Are you a member of NCADC? Would you like to join?

 (iii) We keep the register of members at our Head Office.
 While they are open to inspection by the authority which is responsible for ensuring that organisations such as ours are properly run, information about addresses will not be made public.

-(iv) Members will be invited to attend the NCADC Annual General Meeting, and will be able to vote there, including having the right to exercise a vote by proxy.
+(iv) Members will be invited to attend the NCADC Annual General Meeting, and will be able to vote there, including having the right to exercise a vote by proxy (proxy vote means someone else can vote for you, if you cannot come to the meeting).

 (v) Members will be able to apply to join the management committee of NCADC.